 In addition to the premium, the deductible, copays, the formulary, and the different drug tiers, you should consider the “coverage gap” (also called the Medicare “donut hole”) to understand how Part D plans work and how much yours will cost.
 The donut hole indicates when there is a temporary limit on the coverage offered by your Part D plan.

 In 2021, it starts when you and the drug plan have spent $4,130 total on covered prescriptions, and ends once you’ve spent $6,550 out of pocket.
 In 2022, the Medicare donut hole starts when you and the plan have spent $4,430 total on covered prescriptions, and ends once you’ve spent $7,050 out of pocket (the amounts typically change each year).
 During this time, you’ll generally pay no more than 25% toward the cost of prescription drugs.

 Once you’ve left the coverage gap, you enter another level of Part D called “Catastrophic Coverage.”
 At that level, you will be charged a small coinsurance amount or copayment, such as the greater of 5% or a small copay for the remainder of the coverage year.

 How To Decide If You Need Part D

-Medicare Part D is insurance.
-If you need prescription drug coverage, selecting a Part D plan when you’re eligible to enroll is probably a good idea—especially if you don’t currently have what Medicare considers “creditable prescription drug coverage.”
-If you don’t elect Part D coverage during your initial enrollment period and you don’t have creditable prescription drug coverage, you’ll likely pay a late enrollment penalty if you decide you want it later.
-The late enrollment penalty permanently increases your Part D premium.
+If you need prescription drug coverage, selecting a Part D plan when you become eligible is often a good idea—especially if you don’t currently have what Medicare considers “creditable prescription drug coverage.”

 Prescription drug coverage that pays at least as much as Medicare’s standard prescription drug coverage is usually considered “creditable,” and could be an existing plan you have through an employer or union.